PostHog/posthog.com/contents/blog/helping-engineers-to-product.md

 The change is that we've realized that the simple way PostHog can achieve this is to help engineers be better at product.

-Today, the people writing the code for the products you use are so often treated as a resource.
-They don't get a say in what gets built, just picking up ticket after ticket.
-Yet, there's a reason they're engineers in the first place – they were a combination of intelligent and hard-working, which meant they built deep skills.
+Today, engineers building the products you use are too often treated as a resource.
+They don't get a say in what gets built, they just pick up ticket after ticket.
+Yet, there's a reason they're engineers in the first place.
+They're intelligent, hard-working, and have deep skills.

 Our competitors near universally focus on helping non-technical product managers, who write tickets for their developers.